igorbenav/fastcrud/docs/advanced/crud.md

 ```

 !!!
 CAUTION

-    Be cautious when returning all the data in your database, and you should almost never allow your API user to do this.
+    Be cautious when returning all the data in your database, and you should almost never allow your user API to do this.

 ## Using `get_joined` and `get_multi_joined` for multiple models

 To facilitate complex data relationships, `get_joined` and `get_multi_joined` can be configured to handle joins with multiple models.
 This is achieved using the `joins_config` parameter, where you can specify a list of `JoinConfig` instances, each representing a distinct join configuration.

-#### Example: Joining User, Tier, and Department Models
+#### Example: Joining `User`, `Tier`, and `Department` Models

 Consider a scenario where you want to retrieve users along with their associated tier and department information.
 Here's how you can achieve this using `get_multi_joined`.